telugudevopsguru/aws-zero-to-hero/README.md

+### What is AWS S3:
+1. **Definition**: Amazon S3 is a simple storage service offering durable, highly available, and scalable data storage infrastructure at low costs.
+2. **Object Storage**: It is a key-based object store.
+3. **File Upload**: Allows uploading files ranging from 0 bytes to 5TB each.
+4. **Scalability**: Offers unlimited storage capacity.
+5. **Bucket Storage**: Files are stored in containers called buckets.
+6. **Key Structure**: Keys (object identifiers) can mimic hierarchical structures.
+7. **Data Accessibility**: Enables storing and retrieving any amount of data from anywhere on the internet.
+8. **Global Unique Names**: Operates with a universal namespace; bucket names must be globally unique.
+9. **DNS Name**: Each bucket has a DNS name for access (e.g., `https://s3-eu-east-2.amazonaws.com/bucket_name`).

+### Bucket:
+1. **Object Container**: Buckets are containers for storing objects.
+2. **Hierarchy**: Does not provide object hierarchy natively but uses object key names (prefixes) to simulate folders.
+3. **Folder Simulation**: Users can create folders within buckets using object key names.
+4. **Nested Buckets**: Nested buckets are not supported.
+5. **URL Access**: Bucket names are part of the URL for accessing stored objects.
+6. **Region Specific**: Each S3 bucket is specific to a region.
+7. **Global Name Uniqueness**: Names must be globally unique due to S3's universal namespace.
+8. **Logging**: Supports enabling logging to track access and usage.

 ### What is AWS Simple Storage Service (S3)?

 - AWS Simple Storage Service (S3) is an object storage service that offers scalable storage for data in the cloud.